March 24, 2013

 * Former reporter for Greater Niagara Newspapers in Niagara Falls, N.Y.;

-* Former contributing writer for the Greece Post; NextStep Magazine; Discover Rochester Magazine; College Affair Magazine; and ABC and NBC news affiliates WHAM and WROC in Rochester, N.Y.
+* Former writer for the Greece Post; NextStep Magazine; Discover Rochester Magazine; College Affair Magazine; and ABC and NBC news affiliates WHAM and WROC in Rochester, N.Y.

 During my time with Bleacher Report and CBS Sports (from 2007-2009, 2013), I primarily covered NCAA and CIS men's ice hockey.
 Also acted as an analyst for other athletic programs including the Buffalo Bills and Syracuse men's basketball teams, and sports-related news in the western New York area.
 Was additionally a Bleacher Report traveling marketing representative.